systemd/mkosi/mkosi.md

   this option is used the root, `/usr/` and Verity partitions in the image will have their labels set to this (possibly suffixed by the image version).
-The identifier is also passed via the `$IMAGE_ID` to any build scripts invoked (which may be useful to patch it into `/etc/os-release` or similar, in particular the `IMAGE_ID=` field of it).
+The identifier is also passed via the `$IMAGE_ID` to any scripts invoked (which may be useful to patch it into `/etc/os-release` or similar, in particular the `IMAGE_ID=` field of it).